TaikiMiyagawa/FunctionalPINN/README.md

 # 5. Citation

 ```
-TBA (Will be opened November or December 2024)
+TBA (Will be open in November or December 2024)
 ```